-The guide is designed for users of Microsoft Office 365 and specifically aims to highlight the features / benefits of each application.
+We’ll be looking at the main features and benefits of each application.
 This is a general guide that compares the applications, so that business users understand where these products fit and how they can be used.
-The aim is to help business users select the right product and ‘sign-post’ useful additional resources.

 Microsoft OneDrive is cloud-based storage application that you can access from anywhere.
-It helps you to stay organized, access your important documents, photos, and other files from any device.
-Microsoft OneDrive helps share these files with your friends, family, or co-workers.
+It helps you to stay organised, access your important documents, photos, and other files from any device.
+With Microsoft OneDrive you can share content with friends, family, or co-workers.

-Wherever you are located and however you work, Microsoft OneDrive syncs your personal or work files across all your devices.
+Wherever you’re located and however you work, Microsoft OneDrive syncs your personal or work files across all devices.
 It is part of the Office 365 suite of applications and available on the following subscriptions;

 - Office 365 Enterprise subscriptions